pub downgrade

 Downgrading specific dependencies

-It’s possible to tell pub downgrade
+It’s possible to tell pub downgrade to downgrade specific dependencies to the

 lowest version while leaving the rest of the dependencies alone as much as